ilkerccom/bitcrackrandomiser/README.md

 Index number of the graphics card to be used.
 Use only if you are going to scan with a single graphics card.

 If you have a single video card, use the value "0".
 If you are scanning with more than one graphics card, this field is disabled.

 ---

+### [**gpu_seperated_range**]

+Only valid for VanitySearch.
+By default, VanitySearch uses 1 range to scan all graphics cards.
+If you set this setting to "true", each GPU scans different ranges.

+In some systems with multi GPU, it works slightly better than the default setting.

+You must have at least 2 GPUs to use this setting.
+You also need to update the "gpu_count" setting according to the number of graphics cards you have.

+---